 A study conducted in Sweden found exercise to be the number one contributor to long life.
 It adds more years to your life.
 If you have not been exercising before, it is never too late to start.

-Dr. Camel Dyer a geriatrician in Houston said that she had seen patients start the physical exercise in their 70s and reap great benefits from this.
+Dr. Camel Dyer a geriatrician in Houston said that she has seen patients start the physical exercise in their 70s and reap great benefits.